Ariel Rivera: Personal life

-Rivera has 2 older siblings (Leo and Gemma), and 2 younger siblings (Orven and Marvin).
+Rivera has two older siblings (Leo and Gemma), and two younger siblings (Orven and Marvin).

-He married actress Anna Gianelli de Belen, on December 22, 1997, in Santuario de San José, and both did a film released five months before their marriage entitled "Ikaw Pala Ang Mahal Ko".
+He married actress Gelli de Belen, on December 22, 1997, in Santuario de San José, and both did a film released five months before their marriage entitled "Ikaw Pala Ang Mahal Ko".
 The couple has two sons: Joaquín Andrés (born January 29, 1999) and Julio Alessandro (born November 6, 2000).